Skip to main content

 Steam baths may relieve some symptoms by providing moisture to the airways.

-Watch the temperature of your steam — in some asthmatics, if the temperature is too high, it can exacerbate symptoms.
+In some asthmatics, if the temperature is too high, it can exacerbate symptoms.

 Steam baths can help alleviate symptoms but should not replace asthma medications.